 FUNDING AREAS: Urban green space, education, hunger, emergency shelter, heart and cancer treatment, children’s hospitals

-PROFILE: The Kinder Foundation is focused on enriching the lives in people in the Greater Houston area.
-Formerly known as the Richard D. Kinder Foundation, this is a family foundation that’s solely funded by Richard and Nancy Kinder.
-The couple created their own foundation in 1997 and although they grew up in small towns in Missouri and Louisiana, Houston is their beloved longtime home.
+PROFILE: Established in 1997, the Kinder Foundation is focused on enriching the lives in people in the Greater Houston area.
+Formerly known as the Richard D. Kinder Foundation, this is a family foundation that is funded by Richard and Nancy Kinder.
+The couple grew up in small towns in Missouri and Louisiana, but Houston is their beloved longtime home.
 The funder aims to “enrich the lives of people in the Greater Houston area through transformational grants that impact urban green space, education, and quality of life.”